gabrielrega/CartelABM/article.md

 * a.5. activity flow for beans firms (other breed)
 * a.6. activity flow for consumers
 * a.7. consumer price discovery

+# Experiments

+Effects on prices and profits, consumer surplus?
+(change number of firms)
+(cartel on/off)

+# Validation

+(are these results realistics, comparing with the stylised facts?)

+# Further Research

+(alternative price rule, consumer learning - high price out, random one in, seller networks (more than one cartel and network mergers), generalized market (how to? change elasticity, more than one supplier, add industry, seller networks, price promotions)